EmmanuelSHS/LeetCode/README.md

 	Given a string s and a dictionary of words dict, determine if s can be break into a space-separated sequence of one or more dictionary words.

+lint_unique_path.py:

+    Return unique paths from left-upper-most corner to right-down-most corner.
+You may suppose that one can only travel right down.

+lint_jump_game.py:

+    Given a list A of max steps A[i] that you could jump from the i-th position.
+Return whether one could start from i = 0 and jumped to i = len(A) - 1.

 ### Bit Manipulation
 LEET_Single_Number: